MSc Psychotherapy and Counselling

-You will increase your own self-awareness during both your professional and personal development, as you build the skills in an intellectually stimulating, learning experience which will equip you to work with people with a range of needs.
-There is also an opportunity for research, supported by our high-qualified team of academic staff.
+You will increase your self-awareness during both your professional and personal development, as you build the skills in an intellectually stimulating, learning experience that will equip you to work with people with a range of needs.
+There is also a research opportunity, supported by our highly qualified team of academic staff.

 *In order to complete UKCP requirements for registration as a psychotherapeutic counsellor, a total of 450 hours of clinical practice with clients is needed.
 If you have not completed the 450 hours by the end of the 3 taught Masters years, there is a 1-2 year post-Masters Accreditation Completion Programme.
 On this programme, you must attend weekly teaching and supervision sessions at the University.